dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`factorial.py`
 --------------------

-Write a program in Python to input a number, and then print out the factorial of that number.
+Write a program to input a number, and then print out the factorial of that number.
 The factorial is all the numbers up to and including the actual number multiplied together.

 For example: